agustinaponte/ding/README.md

 Shows help and exits

-# Algorithm
+# ToDo
-Checks for operating system and admin/root privileges
+Check for operating system and admin/root privileges

 If admin/root: Uses lower level ping methods (not implemented yet)
 Else: Uses each os's ping binary (Linux not implemented yet)

-# ToDo

 `-c <thisMany> | --count <thisMany>
 Sets the amount of ping requests to `<thisMany>` and exits when done.
 By default, ding pings indefinetely.